andreas-schwenk/pysell/README.md

 - `TIMER` restricts the time students have to complete the quiz page.
 The time, specified in seconds, is written after a space.

-- `#` introduces a comment, i.e., text that is not considered by the compiler.
+- `##` introduces a comment, i.e., text that is not considered by the compiler (Inside of Python code, a single hashtag is used for comments).

 ### Questions